 An authority site is generally considered to be a step up from a niche site.
 Let’s look at a definition from Gael and Mark from Authority Hacker:

-Lewis and I have been working on an authority site since January 2015, and it hasn’t been widely revealed until now.
-It is called PrepperZine.
-We wanted to have a white hat site as part of each of our portfolios.
+Lewis and I have been working on an authority site since January 2015, and it hasn’t been widely revealed until now as we wanted to have a white hat site as part of each of our portfolios.

 We eventually ranked #1 for a massive keyword phrase – the search volume is 18,100.